Indian campaign of Alexander the Great: Battle of the Hydaspes River

+Defeat of Porus made kings like Abisares submit to Alexander as well who were until then following the policy of wait and see.
 Alexander did not continue, thus leaving all the headwaters of the Indus River unconquered.
 He later founded Alexandria Nikaia (Victory), located at the battle site, to commemorate his triumph.
 He also founded Alexandria Bucephalus on the opposite bank of the river in memory of his much-cherished horse, Bucephalus, who had carried Alexander through the campaign on the Indian subcontinent and had died heroically during that battle at Hydaspes.

 Catheans

-After crossing the River Chenab, Alexander joined by Porus with elephants and 5,000 local troops, laid siege to Sagala, where the Cathaeans (related to Kāṭhī) had entrenched themselves.
+After crossing the Chenab River, Alexander joined by Porus with elephants and 5,000 local troops, laid siege to Sagala, where the Cathaeans had entrenched themselves.
 The city was razed to the ground, and many of its inhabitants killed: